Corona Editor is the official Corona SDK plugin for Sublime Text

 Using the Plugin

-After restarting Sublime Text you'll have several new features available in the Corona Editor menu and in the context menu when editing Corona SDK .lua files.
-Most of the features of the plugin rely on the current Syntax setting so when editing files you should use View > Syntax > Corona SDK Lua command to set the correct syntax for the file.
-You will probably also want to change Sublime Text's default for .lua files by choosing View > Syntax > Open all with current extension as… > Corona SDK Lua when you have a .lua file open in the editor.
+After restarting Sublime Text you'll have several new features available in the Corona Editor menu and in the context menu when editing Corona .lua files.
+Most of the features of the plugin rely on the current Syntax setting so when editing files you should use View > Syntax > Corona Lua command to set the correct syntax for the file.
+You will probably also want to change Sublime Text's default for .lua files by choosing View > Syntax > Open all with current extension as… > Corona Lua when you have a .lua file open in the editor.

 If the syntax option is set correctly you'll see it displayed in the bottom righthand corner of the Sublime Text window: